pryv/service-config-leader/README.md

 module.exports = require('../cluster/1.7.0');
 ```

+If you need to manipulate some object, use [utils.getObjectOrParseJSON()](https://github.com/pryv/service-config-leader/blob/master/src/controller/migration/scriptsAndTemplates/utils.js#L111) to parse it, for it may be JSON or not.

 2. Add links to the files you added in the `migrations` object in `src/controller/migration/migrations.js`

 3. Run tests